shivamsr5001/Fitness-Tracker/README.md

-# First Project — Stride Visual Tracker
+# First Project — Fitness Tracker
 Submitted for the Outlier AI Front-End Web App Challenge

 # Welcome to your Lovable project